MicroBlocksCN/microblocks-site/data/markdown/setup-linux.md

     sudo dpkg -i ~/Downloads/ublocks-i386.deb

-If MicroBlocks does not connect to the board make sure that you rebooted after running the installer.
-Use the:
+If MicroBlocks **does not connect** to your board, make sure that you rebooted after running the installer.
+Then run:

     groups

-command to verify that you are in the dialout and tty groups.
+to verify that you are in the **dialout** and **tty** groups.

-To check that Linux is connecting to your board, plug in the board and run:
+To verify that Linux sees your board, make sure the board is plugged in, then run:

     ls /dev | grep ACM